Alright, “5 Reasons You Won’t Get Out of Debt” is a sort of negative and off-putting title, especially since I’m usually a very positive person.

-Probably just about everyone with a functioning brain knows that when it comes to money, being debt free is always better than being in debt, but when I ask them why they have not made a sincere effort to erase that debt from their lives, I start hearing pretty common list of “reasons” (excuses) why they haven’t done it.
+However, when I ask them why they have not made a sincere effort to erase that debt from their lives, I start hearing the pretty common list of “reasons” (excuses) why they haven’t done it.

 So if you DON’T want to get out of debt and you don’t want to change your financial life, here are some excuses you should probably be using:

-I’ve Just Never Gotten Around to Starting It
+I’ve Never Gotten Around to Starting Debt Reduction

-I Don’t Really Know How to Get Myself Out of Debt
+I Don’t Really Know How to Get Out of Debt

 Isn’t Debt Just a Normal Part of Life?